johnbrett/hapi-level/README.md

 [![Build Status](https://travis-ci.org/johnbrett/hapi-level.svg?branch=master)](https://travis-ci.org/johnbrett/hapi-level) [![Dependency Status](https://david-dm.org/johnbrett/hapi-level.svg)](https://david-dm.org/johnbrett/hapi-level)

+** Note: ** The sublevel dependency has intentionally been left at 5.x.x as the upgrade from 5.x.x to 6.x.x contains breaking changes and incompatible databases.
+I will look to upgrade once version 6 has settled and all unit tests pass.

 [![NPM](https://nodei.co/npm/hapi-level.png?stars&downloads)](https://nodei.co/npm/hapi-level/)

 Register plugin as follows, an optional options object can be passed in to specify data storage location 'path', and the config object supports all [LevelUp](https://github.com/rvagg/node-levelup) options: